By: Robert C. Gallo, MD, The Homer and Martha Gudelsky Distinguished Professor in Medicine, Co-Founder Director, Institute of Human Virology

 Manhattan Charurat, PhD, Director, Division of Epidemiology and Prevention and Associate Professor of Medicine, Institute of Human Virology

 Dear Colleagues and Friends,

-Lifetime Achievement Awardees will be officially recognized at our Annual Awards Gala on Tuesday, September 16th.
-Gala reception will begin at 6:15 pm followed by dinner at 7:00 pm.
+Dr. Schinazi and Dr. Vogt will be officially honored at our Annual Awards Gala on Wednesday, September 21th at the Four Seasons Hotel in Baltimore.
+A gala reception will begin at 6:15 pm followed by dinner at 7:00 pm.

 Robert C. Gallo, MD